styc-co-uk/homebridge-happylighting-ble-led/README.md

-# Homebridge Triones LED Light Fluter Plug in
+# Homebridge Triones LED Strip Homebridge Plugin

-This plug-in enables you to control your Happy Lightning LED light bulb.
+This plug-in enables you to control your Happy Lightning LED strip.

 ## New Version